When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: Multistart next ascent hillclimbing and its analysis

+Let us analyze the average-case running time of MS-NAHC to find all optima of an $m$-peak equal-height instance with the location of peaks distributed uniformly at random.
+(Throughout the paper we always use $m$ to denote the number of peaks, and $n$ to denote the string length.)
+The theoretical analysis makes the simplifying assumption that the peaks are equally likely to be reached on a single execution of NAHC.
+This simplifying assumption is used as an approximation to what happens in a real situation when the peaks are distributed uniformly at random, especially for large string length $n$ and few number of peaks.
+The analysis will be validated empirically in Section~\ref{sec:ms-nahc-experiments} and the results obtained confirm its accuracy.
+(See Figure~\ref{fig:MS-NAHC}.)

+MS-NAHC calls NAHC repeatedly until all optima are found.
+In the process of doing so, it is natural that a given peak is discovered several times.
+Let us start by finding the expected number of times that NAHC needs to be called so that all $m$ optima are found, under the assumption of equal-sized basins of attraction.
+The answer to this is given by the \emph{coupon collector's problem}~\citep{Motwani1995,Doerr2018k}.

+In the coupon collector's problem there are $m$ coupon types and at each trial a coupon is chosen at random.
+Each coupon type is equally likely to be drawn.
+The expected number of trials needed to collect at least one copy of each type of coupon is $m \cdot H_m$, with $H_m = \sum_{i=1}^{m} 1/i$ being the $m$th Harmonic number which is asymptotically equal to $\ln m + O(1)$.
+A good approximation is given by $H_m \approx \ln m + \gamma$, where $\gamma \approx 0.5777216$ is the Euler-Mascheroni constant.

+Under the assumption of equal-sized basins of attraction, each peak is equally likely to be reached on a single execution of NAHC.
+Therefore, each peak can be equated to a coupon type, and the coupon collector's problem is immediately applicable.
+Let $X_{\text{NAHC-EXECS}}$ be a random variable denoting the number of times NAHC is executed within the multistart strategy in order to discover the $m$ peaks.
+The expected value of $X_{\text{NAHC-EXECS}}$ is given by,

+To find the overall running time, we just need to multiply $E[X_{\text{NAHC-EXECS}}]$ by the expected running time of NAHC to reach a peak starting from a solution generated uniformly at random.
+On a single peak problem, NAHC has the same running time as randomized local search (RLS), which is known to be $O(n \log n)$ for bitstrings of length $n$.
+The only difference between RLS and NAHC is in the way neighbours are explored: in RLS a neighbour of the current solution is sampled uniformly at random with replacement, while in NAHC neighbours are sampled without replacement.
+For completeness, we present the analysis for the case of NAHC.

-Let $X_{nahc}(L,d)$ be a random variable denoting the number of fitness evaluations needed by NAHC to find the optimum on a single peak problem instance assuming the starting string $x$ of length $L$ is $d$ bits away from the top of the peak.
-The expected value of $X_{nahc}(L,d)$ is given by Equation~\ref{eqn:nahc}.
+Let $X_{\text{NAHC}}(n,d)$ be a random variable denoting the number of fitness evaluations needed by NAHC to find the optimum on a single peak problem instance assuming the starting string $x$ of length $n$ is at a Hamming distance $d$ from the peak.
+The expected value of $X_{\text{NAHC}}(n,d)$ is given by,